 - Demonstrate strong leadership qualities and potential in their university, place of work, and/or community;

 - Demonstrate a commitment or interest in community service, volunteerism, or mentorship;

-- Indicate a serious interest in learning about the United States and Southeast Asia as a region;
+- Indicate a serious interest in learning about the United States and ASEAN as a region;

 - Be willing to actively participate in an intensive academic program, community service, and study tour;